Large Powers asymptotics, Khinchin families and Lagrangian distributions

 Assume thus that $\psi^\prime(1)\le 1$.
 The probability generating function $g$ of the total progeny $Z$ is actually the solution of Lagrange's equation with data $\phi$.

 Furthermore, let $f$ be a power series with nonnegative coefficients which is the probability generating function of a random variable $X$ taking values in $\{0,1, \ldots\}$.

 We enhance the process by allowing the size of the initial stage (generation $0$) to be randomly chosen following the distribution of $X$.
 Thus $G_0=X$ and the evolution is determined by the recurrence $(\star)$.
 The total progeny $Z$ including the individuals of the initial stage has probability generating function $f\circ g$.
-This size of progeny $Z$ is said to follow a Lagrangian distribution $\mathcal{L}(\phi, f)$; $\phi, f$ are called the generators of $\mathcal{L}(\phi, f)$.